codingforpleasure/customized-workspace/Ubuntu/useful-resources/matplotlib.md

 ## QQplot

 A QQ-Plot is used to visually determine how close a sample is to a specified distribution.

+If the points roughly fall on the diagonal line, then the sample distribution can be considered close to normal.

 ```python
 from scipy import stats